User-focused redesign to help put the focus on patients

 - Do users understand how to access information about MAP and how to enroll?

-To kick off the project, I knew it would be important to align everyone on the project and ensure the stakeholders’ goals were met.
+To kick off the project, I knew it would be important to align everyone on the project.
 I requested a vision building meeting to assist in defining the problem.

 Vision meeting participants agreed on the target demographic for the redesign: